 Q: Who is eligible to compete?

-A: Any full-time university or college student who is an APICS member is eligible to compete.
+A: Any full-time university or college student, 18 years or older, who is an APICS member is eligible to compete.
 APICS student membership is free.
 Both undergraduate and graduate students are allowed, from any academic discipline.
 Most students will have operations management, supply chain, industrial engineering, or an MBA academic background, but this is not a requirement.

 Each team must be made up of 2-4 students.
 There can only be up two winning teams per school.